Understanding Distressed Properties in Connecticut

 Can I sell my distressed property by owner in Connecticut?

-You can use “For Sale By Owner” (FSBO) to sell, but you need to know how to price and analyze the market.
-This saves money on real estate fees, but it takes work to handle the sale and follow the law.
+You can use “For Sale By Owner” (FSBO) to sell, but you need to know how to price it and know what the market is like.
+It takes a lot of work and costs a lot of money to follow the rules and handle the sale.

 What are the benefits of selling distressed homes to investors in CT?